GSA-TTS/handbook/pages/training-and-development/intro-to-github.md

   letting the repo's owner decide whether to accept (or merge) them or give feedback.
 Sometimes your pull request will go from your fork to the main project, sometimes from a _branch._ Again, make sure you understand your team's Git workflow.
-On [\#18f-site](), nobody forks and everybody works off of branches; we submit pull requests to the staging branch.
+On [Handbook](https://github.com/gsa-tts/handbook), nobody forks and everybody works off of branches; we submit pull requests to the `main` branch.

 ### 4. Mastering Markdown